Ken Costa: Christian philanthropy

 He is the Chairman of Alpha International, which promotes the Alpha course.
 He has spoken at Holy Trinity Brompton, where he was previously a church warden, and also at New Wine.
 He is the author of God At Work, a 2007 book about Christianity's relationship to the workplace and Know Your Why in 2016, a book about finding and fulfilling your calling.

 Political activity

 Costa donated £50,000 to the Conservative Party in 2010, and gave £10,000 to Jeremy Hunt during the 2019 Conservative Party leadership election.
 During the 2019 United Kingdom general election, he donated £25,000 to the Conservative Party.

 In 2017, UK Prime Minister Theresa May appointed Costa as the UK government’s special envoy to Saudi Arabia’s Vision 2030.

 Personal life

-He has been married for thirty years and is a Chelsea fan.
+He has been married for thirty years and is a fan of Chelsea football club.